First-order phase-transition on dynamical Lorentz symmetry breaking system: Introducing the temperature and chemical potential

-By combining both equations one can numerically find the solution for $\bar{A}_0(\mu)$ and it is shown in Fig. \ref{gap1} for some representative values of $N$ and $g$.
+} {Through the gap equation, one can find the solution for $\bar{A}_0$ as a function of $\mu$.
+This is shown in Fig. \ref{fig4} for some representative values of $N$ and $g$.
 Once again, we can check that $\bar{\mathtt{a}}_0=0$ implies into $\bar{A}_0 = 0$.
-Using the analysis of the PMS equation in the limit $\bar{\mathtt{a}}_0 \to 0$, after the application of the gap equation, the critical value of chemical potential $(\mu_{c})$ satisfies the equation
+In the limit $N \rightarrow \infty$, the solution to the PMS equation reaches $\mathtt{a}_0=A_0$, and using this result, one finds the solution to the gap equation :